 Horizontal Freeze-Free Watering Nipples (buy more, save more)

-Description:New low price!
+Description:Low price alert!
 Watering nipples are one of the best upgrades to a traditional chicken waterer.
 They're mess-free, so you'll spend far less time cleaning and scrubbing out poopy, dirty waterers, and more time enjoying your flock.
 Screw these nipples into the container of your choice (instructions below), like 5-gallon plastic buckets or a PVC pipe.
 But there are other nipples on the market.
 Here's why ours are worth the investment.

 What sets these apart from vertical nipples: they don't drip(!), and, because no water is stored in the nipple unit even when your bucket or drinker is full of water, they won't freeze during the winter provided you're heating your water supply.